A projection-based framework for gradient-free and parallel learning: EXPERIMENTS

-This section presents an empirical evaluation of our projection-based training method, outlined in Algorithm~\ref{alg:training}.
-We compare three projection methods (\texttt{ProjMethod}), Alternating Projections (AP), Douglas-Rachford (DR), and Cyclic Projections (CP), against standard gradient-based optimizers, Stochastic Gradient Descent (SGD) and Adam~\citep{kingma2014adam}.
-For AP and DR, we utilize the two-set feasibility problem derived from the bipartite graph formulation (Theorem~\ref{thm:bipartite_projection}).
+This section presents an empirical evaluation of our projection-based training method, outlined in \cref{alg:training}.
+We compare three projection methods (\texttt{ProjMethod}), Alternating Projections (AP), Douglas-Rachford (DR), and Cyclic Projections (CP), against standard gradient-based optimizers, Stochastic Gradient Descent (SGD) and Adam~\citep{kingma2014adam}, and non-backpropagation baselines, Feedback Alignment (FA)~\citep{lillicrap2016random} on MLPs and Forward–Forward (FF)~\citep{hinton2022forward} on MLPs and CNNs.
+For AP and DR, we utilize the two-set feasibility problem derived from the bipartite graph formulation (\cref{thm:bipartite_projection}).
 For CP, we apply the multi-set feasibility problem formulation directly, projecting cyclically onto node constraints and merging constraints within the same layer for efficiency (e.g., performing all ReLU projections in parallel).
 The projection order for CP follows a backward breadth-first search (BFS) from the target node.